 MANAGEMENT AND DECISION MAKING

-Management and decision making becomes more complex and confusing in public companies as more number of shareholders are to be consulted.
-This complex procedure is eliminated in private company as the number of shareholders is less.
+Management and decision-making become more complex and confusing in public companies as more number of shareholders is to be consulted.
+This complex procedure is eliminated in a private company as the number of shareholders is less.

 FOCUS OF MANAGEMENT

-Managers of Public Company are focused on increasing the value of shares, whereas managers of the private company are more flexible in the short term and long term business decisions.
+Managers of Public companies are focused on increasing the value of shares, whereas managers of the private company are more flexible in the short term and long term business decisions.

 STOCK MARKET PRESSURE